 MD Anderson complies with the Physician Payments Sunshine Act as part of the Affordable Care Act (ACA).
 Accordingly, we may be required to collect information on transfer of value provided to any covered recipient under the ACA.

 CME Certificates and Attendance Verification Certificates

-Certificates awarding AMA PRA Category 1 Credit™ or certificates documenting attendance will be distributed to participants when an individual departs the conference.
-To obtain a CME certificate, physicians must submit a completed evaluation questionnaire and a CME Verification Form.
+Certificates awarding AMA PRA Category 1 Credit™ or certificates documenting attendance will be will be emailed when an individual completes the online CME Verification process after the conference.

 The activity evaluation will provide participants with the opportunity to comment on the value of the activity content to their practice decisions, performance improvement activities, or possible impact on patient health status.
 Participants will also have the opportunity to comment on any perceived commercial bias in the presentations as well as to identify future educational topics.

 Registration opens at 7:00 a.m. on Saturday, Apr.
 27, 2019, The Welcome and Opening Remarks will begin at 8:20 a.m. at The University of Texas MD Anderson Cancer Center, Pickens Academic Tower (Bldg)., Floor 3 Conference Center (Rooms 1,2,7&8), 1400 Pressler Street, Houston, Texas 77030.
 The conference will adjourn at 4:00 pm on Saturday, Apr.
 27, 2019.